 Without a doubt, you can make a beautiful and delicious charcuterie board with what you have around the kitchen.
-All you need is a wooden cutting board, like our Montana bamboo cutting board, or you can use a rimmed baking sheet or serving platter.
-If you really want to get fancy, you can grab some of these polished granite cheese boards from Stontek!
+All you need is a wooden cutting board, like our Montana bamboo cutting board.
+Enjoy the high-quality nature of this serving board, while staying true to your Montana roots!

 Find Your Bowls and Containers